About the Quebecor Fund

 Moreover, from the next round of applications, a new MPAP section will be created, allowing Quebecor Funds to invest refundable contributions in projects developing television formats and concepts touching every kind of program, provided they can show proof of financing by a recognized French-langage programming undertaking (PU).

 Founded in 1999, the Quebecor Fund contributes to the development of Canadian content production and simultaneously promotes the use of new broadcasting models.

-Thanks to Videotron, who provides annual contributions of nearly 8 million dollars on average, through grants from a broadcasting distribution undertaking (BDU), to the Canadian industry, the Quebecor Fund is able to provide support to Canadian producers through financial assistance.
+Thanks to Videotron, who provides annual contributions of nearly 7,6 million dollars, through grants from a broadcasting distribution undertaking (BDU), to the Canadian industry, the Quebecor Fund is able to provide support to Canadian producers through financial assistance.

 The Quebecor Fund promotes the production of projects including:

 - Canadian content production for television broadcasting.
 Productions may be for television, film or events.
 However, television broadcasting is systematic;

 - the production of an interactive multimedia component based on said productions that use information and communication technology (ICT), including high-speed Internet, interactive television (ITV), video on demand (VOD) and/or fixed or mobile terminals.

 Through its involvement, the Quebecor Fund wishes to develop new broadcasting methods and creative distribution sequencing to expand its Canadian audience.